 About the project

-• The Queenstown Town Centre Arterial is a key enabling project for the Queenstown Town Centre.
-Stage 1 will link Melbourne and Henry Streets, removing general traffic from Stanley Street and unlocking a range of other investments that will vastly improve the town centre experience for locals and visitors.
+• The Arterial Road is a key enabling project for the Queenstown Town Centre.
+Stage 1 will link Melbourne and Henry Streets, providing locals and visitors to Queenstown with an alternative route to the town centre, and easier access towards Arthurs Point.
+It also unlocks a range of other benefits, including improved access for public transport, opportunities for more people-friendly streets and space for the town centre to grow and flourish.

 The need to look at an alternative roading solution to address traffic and congestion in the town centre has been identified in a number of strategies and studies since the early 2000s including the 2005 FutureLinks Transport and Parking Strategy, 2008 and 2014 Inner Links Study and 2017 Queenstown Town Centre Masterplan Town Centre Arterials indicative business case.
 All of these strategies and studies have been subject to community engagement, highlighting that this is a project that already has a reasonably high profile across the district.